 Non-Attendance in Web-based and Hybrid Courses

-Students enrolled in courses classified as WEB (web-based; no in-person attendance required) or HYB (hybrid; primarily web-based but with some required in-person activities) must log in to the course website during the first two weeks of the semester and participate in an online activity.
+Students enrolled in courses classified as WEB (web-based; no in-person attendance required) or HYB (hybrid; primarily web-based but with some required in-person activities) must log in to the course website during the stated no-show period of the semester and participate in an online activity.

 Participation in an online activity includes, but is not limited to, submitting an academic assignment; taking an exam, completing an interactive tutorial, or completing computer-assisted instruction; participating in an online discussion about academic matters; and/or initiating contact with a faculty member to ask a question about the academic subject studied in the course.